Stop Thinking of Your Website as an Expense — It’s an Investment in Your Business (and in Yourself)

 What You Pay For Is What You Build On

-You don’t need the cheapest option.
+You don't need the cheapest option.
+You need the right one.

-“How much could this be worth to my business when it’s done right?”
+So before you ask, "How much does it cost?" ask instead: "How much could this be worth to my business when it's done right?"

 When you start thinking like that, you'll stop spending — and start investing.